mbknor/ddsl-play2-module/README.md

 DDSL can be used in all java/scala based applications, but is a perfect match for your Play Framework application.

-This is the Play 2.0 module, but you can also find a Play 1.2.x module [here](https://github.com/mbknor/ddsl-playframework-module).
+This is the Play 2 module, but you can also find a Play 1.2.x module [here](https://github.com/mbknor/ddsl-playframework-module).

 How to use it in your Play 2 app?
 ==============

-To enable the DDSL module in your Play 2.0 application, you have to add it as a dependency.
+To enable the DDSL module in your Play 2 application, you have to add it as a dependency.
 Since DDSL is hosted on my custom repository, you also have to add the url to this repository.
 Your **project/Build.scala**-file should look something like this:

 	import sbt._
 	import Keys._
-	import PlayProject._
+	import play.Project._

 	object ApplicationBuild extends Build {